Peter Germano: Novels and television

 With his transition from military to civilian life complete, Germano worked tirelessly on the bulk of his fiction career.
-He wrote western novels under several pseudonyms, and in the 1950s and 1960s wrote television scripts for several western and science fiction programs.
+He wrote western novels under several pseudonyms and, in the 1950s and 1960s, wrote television scripts for several western and science fiction programs.

 With a steady career, the family moved in 1966 to a new suburban home in Thousand Oaks, California, located north of Los Angeles in Ventura County.
 By the 1970s, he had published a science fiction novel, mystery short stories, and western short stories for the Jim Hatfield series in "Texas Rangers".

 Germano collaborated with his wife, Muriel, on several projects.
 In the 1970s, he became the associate editor of The Californian, the newspaper of the Golden State Mobilehome Owners League.
-When the editor of the newspaper, Thomas Thompson, retired, Germano and his wife took over as editors; a position which they held for eight years.
+When the newspaper's editor, Thomas Thompson, retired, Germano and his wife took over as editors, a position they held for eight years.
 During this same time period, with grandchildren visiting often, the couple wrote scripts for several animated cartoons televisions series, including The Little Prince.

 Memberships

 A strong supporter of union labor, Germano was a member of the Writers Guild of America, West.
-He also held memberships to the Western Writers of America (which published "The Roundup" out of the University of Texas at El Paso), the Academy of Television Arts and Sciences, and the Marine Corps Combat Correspondents Association.
+He also held memberships in the Western Writers of America (which published "The Roundup" from the University of Texas at El Paso), the Academy of Television Arts and Sciences, and the Marine Corps Combat Correspondents Association.